silverbulletmd/silverbullet/docs/Security.md

 **TL;DR:** you need to trust people with `write` access.
 Anyone who can write to a space can author content — [[Space Lua]], and dynamic content generally — that runs in the browser of anyone who later opens that space.

 # Access levels
-Each space resolves to one of three [[Space Manager#Access|access levels]] for a given visitor, plus a separate admin flag:
+Each space resolves to one of three [[Dashboard#Access|access levels]] for a given visitor, plus a separate admin flag:

 | Level | Meaning |
 | --- | --- |